 Laojiexi River Education Center Introduction

-Environmental education is not as boring as you think!
-The first river-themed environmental education center in Taiwan, the Old Street River Education Center, provides a complete understanding of the past, present, and future of the Old Street River through both outdoor environments and indoor exhibitions.
-Not only that, but the center also hosts various activities such as environmental education cinema, riverside markets, agricultural lectures, hands-on courses, and river-cleaning walks, all of which are exclaimed as "so novel!"
-You officially start this environmental education journey by sliding down a 6-meter-long colorful time tunnel slide.
-The source mound at the entrance simulates the way early settlers built terraced fields, demonstrating the wisdom of harmonious coexistence with nature.
-Both main buildings in the park are transformed from Hakka old houses.
-Walking into the Old Street River Story Museum, visitors can see a vegetable garden, bamboo fence, courtyard, large kitchen stove, and outdoor plaza, which recreate the living scenes of old farms, offering urban children a great opportunity to learn about rural life.
-Inside the Old Street River Story Museum, there are exhibitions introducing the development of the Zhongli area; does Fruit Street only sell fruits?
+Environmental education is not as boring as you might think!
+The first river-themed environmental education venue in Taiwan, the Lao Jie River Education Center, provides a complete understanding of the past, present, and future of the Lao Jie River through both outdoor environments and indoor exhibits.
+Not only that, but the center regularly hosts fascinating activities such as environmental cinema, riverside markets, agricultural lectures, handicraft courses, and clean river walks, which are sure to spark excitement!
+Start this environmental education journey by sliding down the approximately 6-meter-long colorful time tunnel slide.
+The water channel's soil hill at the entrance simulates the wisdom of our ancestors in building terraced fields, showcasing harmonious coexistence with nature.
+The two main buildings in the park are both renovated Hakka old houses.
+Enter the Lao Jie River Story Museum, transformed from a brick house, where the vegetable garden, bamboo fence, courtyard, large kitchen, and external plaza recreate the living scenes of an old farm, offering a great opportunity for city-raised children to learn about rural life.
+Inside the Lao Jie River Story Museum, there are displays introducing the development of the Zhongli area; is the fruit street only for selling fruit?
 Where is the largest market in Zhongli?
-Why is Zhongli beef noodle so famous?
+Why is Zhongli Beef Noodle so famous?
 What is the oldest elementary school in Zhongli?
-After taking a stroll, you will instantly become well-informed about Zhongli!
-Another two-story building in the park, the River Ecology Education Museum, is a new steel structure wrapped around a restored old house.
-The first floor displays information about the Old Street River, where children can learn about the river's ecology through illustrated panels, vivid models, and interactive devices.
-The second floor introduces the 120-day rehabilitation process of the Old Street River.
-The outward-viewing platform allows the large tree to grow upward, not only adding greenery to the park but also echoing the concept of promoting environmental sustainability at the River Education Center.
+After a stroll, you'll become an expert on Zhongli!
+Another building in the park, the River Ecology Education Pavilion, is constructed with new steel structures encasing restored old houses.
+The first floor features exhibits that introduce the Lao Jie River, allowing children to learn about the river's ecology through illustrated panels, vivid models, and interactive devices.
+The second floor details the 120-day process of revitalizing and refurbishing the Lao Jie River.
+The extended viewing platform allows trees to grow upwards, adding greenery to the park and echoing the River Education Center's concept of promoting environmental sustainability.